- Set boundaries/limits;

 - Search/source for secure bases;

-For example, it is useful to call someone who understands your sadness or to look for an environment that creates security.
-Sadness can happen to you, it is not a choice.
+For example, it is helpful to call someone who understands your sadness or to look for an environment that creates security.
+Sadness can happen to you; it is not a choice.
 However, being alone with sadness is a choice;

 For example, painting, theatre, drawing, writing, and metaphors.